Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 It follows from the previous inequality that

 This ``relaxation scheme inequality'' is the core of the arguments carried out through this \cref{sec:inv_impl_cv} to prove \cref{prop:inv_cv}.
-The crucial property of the ``curvature term'' $\KECurv(r,s,c)$ is that is approaches $0$ when $r$ approaches $+\infty$, uniformly with respect to $s$ bounded and $c$ bounded away from $0$ and $+\infty$.
-Our next goal is to gain some control over the firewall function (and as a consequence over the last term of this inequality).
+The crucial property of the ``curvature term'' $\KECurv(r,s,c)$ is that this quantity goes to $0$ as $r$ goes to $+\infty$, uniformly with respect to $s$ bounded and $c$ bounded away from $0$ and $+\infty$.
+The next goal is to gain some control over the firewall function (and as a consequence over the last term of this inequality).